 - Feather: 8

-- only use sharp blades;
+- use only sharp blades;

-- take a shower first and then shave;
+- shower first and then shave;

-- use a pre-shave before shaving;
+- using a pre shave before shaving;

-- rinse the razor well during use;
+- rinsing the razor blade well during use;

-- hang the razor in a holder;
+- hanging the razor in a holder;

 Shaving tip